Fahim-ok/Car_Service_Appointment_Management_System/README.md

-####  This project is a web-based Car Service Management System for CSE471 .
+####  This project is a web-based Car Service Management System for System Analysis and Design Course .
 The system allows car service centers to manage their operations efficiently, including managing appointments, customer data, and vehicle information.